Sound of the Underground (song): Live performances

-Since its release, "Sound of the Underground" has been included on each of Girls Aloud's tours.
-The track was included as the encore to their 2005 tour What Will the Neighbours Say...?
+Since its release, "Sound of the Underground" has been included in each of Girls Aloud's tours.
+The track was included as the encore of their 2005 tour What Will the Neighbours Say...?
 Tour.
 The performance included a dance break and ended with an explosion of pyrotechnics.
 For 2006's Chemistry Tour, the song was accompanied by new choreography involving chairs, while 2007's The Greatest Hits Tour saw the group in black-and-white variations on a suit.
 The song was slightly remixed for 2008's Tangled Up Tour, during which Girls Aloud performed it in the first section alongside male dancers.
 "Sound of the Underground" was also included on 2009's Out of Control Tour; flames burst out of the stage as the group sang and danced.
-The song was again included on the band's 2013 reunion tour, Ten: The Hits Tour.
-It was performed as the opening song as the band came down onto the stage on a huge sign reading the band's name.
+The song was again included on the band's 2013 reunion tour; it was performed as the opening song as the band came down onto the stage on a huge sign reading the band's name.
+During 2024's The Girls Aloud Show, the track was performed as the second song of the second act with pyrotechnics and scenes from the music video projected on the screens.

 The single has also been performed at Girls Aloud's appearances at V Festival in 2006 and 2008, as well as their two nights supporting Coldplay at Wembley Stadium.
 It was showcased during Girls Aloud's 2007 appearance on The Album Chart Show, where they performed songs from their greatest hits album.
 They also performed it on their one-off variety show The Girls Aloud Party.
 The group was accompanied by Kaiser Chiefs, who led into "Sound of the Underground" with their own track "Never Miss a Beat".

+20th anniversary

+In March 2023, it was reported that the band were to share unreleased tracks from the archives, to celebrate the 20th anniversary of their debut album, Sound of the Underground.
+On 28 April 2023, Girls Aloud released the promotional single "Sound Of The Underground (Alternative Vocal Mix)".